clokep/relapse/docs/usage/configuration/config_documentation.md

 * `tls`: set to true to enable TLS for this listener.
 Will use the TLS key/cert specified in tls_private_key_path / tls_certificate_path.

 * `x_forwarded`: Only valid for an 'http' listener.
 Set to true to use the X-Forwarded-For header as the client IP.
-Useful when Synapse is behind a [reverse-proxy](../../reverse_proxy.md).
+Useful when Relapse is behind a [reverse-proxy](../../reverse_proxy.md).

 * `request_id_header`: The header extracted from each incoming request that is used as the basis for the request ID.
 The request ID is used in [logs](../administration/request_log.md#request-log-format) and tracing to correlate and match up requests.
-When unset, Synapse will automatically generate sequential request IDs.
-This option is useful when Synapse is behind a [reverse-proxy](../../reverse_proxy.md).
+When unset, Relapse will automatically generate sequential request IDs.
+This option is useful when Relapse is behind a [reverse-proxy](../../reverse_proxy.md).

-   _Added in Synapse 1.68.0._
+   _Added in Relapse 1.68.0._

 * `resources`: Only valid for an 'http' listener.
 A list of resources to host on this port.
 Sub-options for each resource are: